Slovenia in Geneva

 Geneva opens up many opportunities in the fields of science, digitalization and sustainable development, as the academic institutions, think tanks and international organizations operating here have a long tradition and extensive expertise.

 The International Telecommunication Union (ITU) is a specialized UN agency for information and communication technology, working in the fields of radio communications (ITU-R), telecommunications development (ITU-D) and telecommunications technology standardization (ITU-T).
 It is one of the oldest international organizations, developed from the International Telegraph Convention signed in 1865.
 Slovenia was admitted to the ITU in 1992.
-The Permanent Representation, together with the Ministry of Public Administration of the Republic of Slovenia, is involved in the activities of the ITU.
+The Permanent Representation, together with the Ministry of Digital Transformation of the Republic of Slovenia, is involved in the activities of the ITU.